 The Company considers all highly liquid short-term investments with maturities of 90 days or less when purchased to be cash equivalents.
 Substantially all amounts on deposit with major financial institutions exceed insured limits.
-Restricted cash represents the Company's cash held by counterparties (i) as collateral against the Company's derivatives (approximately \$687,000 and \$549,000 at December 31, 2018 and December 31, 2017, respectively) and (ii) as collateral for borrowings under its repurchase agreements (approximately \$7.5 million and \$28.6 million at December 31, 2018 and December 31, 2017, respectively).
+Restricted cash represents the Company's cash held by counterparties (i) as collateral against the Company's derivatives (approximately \$2.0 million and \$5.7 million at December 31, 2020 and December 31, 2019, respectively) and (ii) as collateral for borrowings under its repurchase agreements (approximately \$44.4 million and \$61.3 million at December 31, 2020 and December 31, 2019, respectively).

 The Company's centrally cleared interest rate swaps require that the Company post an "initial margin" amount determined by the clearing exchange, which is generally intended to be set at a level sufficient to protect the exchange from the interest rate swap's maximum estimated single-day price movement.
 The Company also exchanges "variation margin" based upon daily changes in fair value, as measured by the exchange.
 As a result of amendments to rules governing certain central clearing activities, the exchange of variation margin is a settlement of the interest rate swap, as opposed to pledged collateral.
-Accordingly, beginning in the first quarter of 2018 and in subsequent periods, the Company has accounted for the receipt or payment of variation margin on interest rate swaps as a direct reduction or increase to the carrying value of the interest rate swap asset or liability.
-At December 31, 2018, \$3.2 million of variation margin was reported as a decrease to the interest rate swap liability, at fair value.
-As of December 31, 2017, variation margin pledged or received was netted on a counterparty basis and classified within restricted cash, due from counterparties, or due to counterparties on the Company's consolidated balance sheets.
+The Company has accounted for the receipt or payment of variation margin on interest rate swaps as a direct reduction or increase to the carrying value of the interest rate swap asset or liability.
+At December 31, 2020 and December 31, 2019, approximately \$48.2 million and \$1.1 million respectively, of variation margin was reported as a decrease to the interest rate swap asset, at fair value.

-Due to Affiliate
+Due to Manager

-The sum under "Due to affiliates" on the consolidated balance sheets represents amounts due to the Manager pursuant to the Management Agreement.
+The sum under "Due to manager" on the consolidated balance sheets represents amounts due to the Manager pursuant to the Management Agreement.
 For further information on the Management Agreement, see Note 7.